JanVanHaaren/drlnd-navigation/Report.md

 ## Solution

 The agent performs Deep Q-Learning in the environment.
-Addressing the problem as an episodical task, the agent trains for `n_episodes` or until it solves the environment.
+Addressing the problem as an episodic task, the agent trains for `n_episodes` or until it solves the environment.
 The environment is solved when the agent receives an average reward of +13 over the last 100 episodes.

 ### Q-Learning hyperparameters